 Treats are an essential part of the training process.
 You’ll need them to motivate your dog to perform specific tasks or follow your commands.

 Many of these treats are healthy, making them even better for training sessions.
-Keep track of how many you use and reduce your dog’s daily food allotment accordingly, so you don’t overfeed your dog.
+Keep track of how much you use and reduce your dog’s daily food allotment accordingly so you don’t overfeed your dog.